 Customers will likely appreciate a chance to manage their multiple checking, credit, retirement, personal investing, and savings accounts in one place.

 Users should be able to edit some pieces of information, e.g., address or phone number, right in the app.
 It’s also beneficial to let users customize their customer experience, right up to the card design.
-For example, they may need to adjust the design to their special needs.
-The ability to change the colors and fonts is valuable not only for color-blind or dyslexic users.

 You can go as far as personalizing the home screen to show what each user wants at a glance, e.g., balance, payment templates, pending transactions, or currency exchange rates.
 You can do this in two ways: